 The predominant creative and artistic output of a time reflects the sentiments of its people, because otherwise they wouldn’t consume it.
 If you think art informs culture and not vice versa, pick artists/performers from the 1950s and consider honestly if they’d be successful if they came out today with the same message and songs.

-Art is an extension of culture —> Culture is a property of its people —> People are downstream of their environment.
-The environment dictates the expression of what we feel, how we coordinate, and communicate; art channels collective sentiments and expresses them.
-Art would not be consumed if it did not resonate; the demand comes first, the art comes second.
-Where does the demand stem from?
+The environment dictates the expression of what we feel, how we coordinate, and communicate.
+Art channels collective sentiments and wouldn’t be consumed if it didn’t resonate; the demand comes first, the art comes second.
+Demand is an extension of need and circumstances.

-You can retort that consent can be manufactured and consensus manipulated (a top-down argument), but some things simply cannot be sold to a healthy person.
-You can massage, encourage, and influence, yes… but you fundamentally cannot market depressive products to a healthy, viral young man who exercises and has his way with his girlfriend 5x a week.
-Why does a society collectively become less healthy, depressed, and stop having kids?
-Just a bunch of independent decisions made by sovereign individuals?
-Come on now.
-Consider you may not quite be the being of unalloyed agency that Western canon has made you out to be.
+Sure consent can be manufactured and consensus manipulated (a top-down argument), but some things simply cannot be sold to a healthy person.
+You can massage, encourage, and influence… but you fundamentally cannot market melancholy to a healthy, viral young man who exercises and has his way with his girlfriend 5x a week.

 Touching Soul, Touching Senses